Rate this page:

 • Privacy — Microphone Usage Description

-Provide values to the added keys.
-The value is what a device shows when prompts for camera or microphone access.
+Provide values for these added keys.
+These values represent what a device displays when it prompts for camera or microphone access.

 1. Declare four Background modes.
-Go to your project's main file, Singing & Capabilities tab, click the "+" button on the top and choose "Background modes".
-To enable calls and push notification functionality, choose the following modes as you see on the screenshot:
+Go to your project’s main file, navigate to the Singing & Capabilities tab, and click the “+” button at the top.
+Select “Background modes” from the dropdown menu.
+To enable call and push notification functionalities, choose the following modes as depicted in the screenshot:

 Background modes

-Now you are ready to create a Voximplant client instance.
-To do so, import VoxImplantSDK to your swift class and create an instance of VIClient as shown below:
+Now, you are ready to create a Voximplant client instance.
+To do this, import VoxImplantSDK into your Swift class and create an instance of VIClient as shown below:

 Create a client instance